YingshuLu/nattan/README.md

 Note: please use their sync API with nattan.
 DNS in nattan is using c-ares, and nattan has implemented self's SSL wrapper net/ssl/SSLHandler.h, and it can also implement SSL inspection with forge certificate.

+## FQA
++ Why not shedule coroutines on multiple-threads, like golang, libgo?
+- [x] nattan aim to hook legancy projects / library, we can not simply assume those legancy codes did not use thread-bind variants,
+if scheduling coroutines among threads, these legancy in coroutines may work unexpectly.

++ Why nattan use class Task for coroutine creation, instead of using posix-like API, like pthread?
+- [x] Actually my other libcask for C, is a posix-like coroutine library, it can be used for advanced users (no high-level wrapper).
+for nattan, we want to sharpen the sytles of coroutines-creation as Java, this can help the project be more readable and sustainable. class based creation can also help project becomes more clear logicially.